Fahim0729/Excel_SuperStore-Sales-Dataset-analysis/README.md

 ## 📝 Conclusion

-The dashboard reveals key trends: women and adults drive most sales, December is the peak month, and Phones, Chairs, and Binders lead in revenue.
-Interactive visuals highlight top customers and opportunities.
+Key trends indicated by the dashboard are that most sales are made by women and adults, December is the most profitable month, and Phones, Chairs, and Binders are the most profitable products.
+Top customers and opportunities are pointed out in the form of interactive visuals.

 <div align="center">